MommaWatasu/OteraEngine.jl/docs/src/tutorial.md

 - `{# ... #}`: Comment block
 Control block is used for control flow like `if` or `for`, and Expression block is used for embedding variables.
 Commend block is just ignored and remove from template.
 These block must be familiar with those who have ever used jinja2, but OteraEngine has one more block.
-Julia block makes you possible to write Julia code directly into templates. `using` and `import` statement are also available in it.
+Julia block makes you possible to write Julia code directly into templates.

 ## Variables
 As mentioned in previous section, you can embed variables with Expression block.
 And you can define variables in both templates and julia.
 Here is an example: